 Biometrics should be privileged as a source of unique identity assurance over physical documents, and exclusion risk assessments should be reinforced to ensure organizations are aware of the real on-the-ground coverage of digital ID systems, multiple experts suggested among three prominent calls to action made during a special International Identity Day livecast event from ID4Africa.

 A video and presentation on the genesis and importance of International Identity Day kicked off the event, and NIMC Director General Aliyu Aziz joined the livecast to inform the community of the observance of the day in Nigeria.
-A television program and several radio spots in the country marked International Identity Day, President Buhari called on governments around the world and the United Nations to recognize September 16 as a day for official recognition of the mission’s importance.
+A television program and several radio spots in the country marked International Identity Day, and President Buhari called on governments around the world and the United Nations to recognize September 16 as a day for official recognition of the mission’s importance.

 Senior Nigerian government figures emphasized the importance of digital ID for citizens, and urged Nigerians to enroll for the country’s national ID with NIMC, Aziz reports.